openshift/patchmanager/README.md

 # Classifiers describe how much score points a single pull request should get.
 (0-1)
 # Score impact the position of a PR in merge queue.
 classifiers:
-  # Flags classifier assign score based on bugzilla flags present in bug associated with pull request
+  # Keywords classifier assign score based on bugzilla keywords present in bug associated with pull request
-  flags:
+  keywords:
     "TestBlocker": 0.8
     "UpgradeBlocker": 0.8
     "Security": 0.5